tustin2121/James_Somerton_Transcripts/_videos/n41RAyav_d8.md

 <compare>
 <james {% include timecode %}>

 Just like Belos is a human pretending to be a witch in order to hunt them, the sentiments of self-oppression and gatekeeping in the queer community are either derived from internalized phobias or reactions to violence, threats, and regressive laws.
 If we live in fear of the heterohegemony, then the hegemony can still control us.
 And instead, we develop these queer life tracks to rock the boat as little as possible in the misguided belief that it will give us more political clout to expand our rights.
-Because that's going swimmingly, apparently.
-[Text on screen: LGBTQ youth in middle or high school: 42% report seriously considering suicide.]
+Because that's going swimmingly, apparently. <u>[Text on screen: LGBTQ youth in middle or high school: 42% report seriously considering suicide.]</u>

 What comes to mind is that observing the last century, queer rights hit their greatest strides when community attitudes were more radical.<sup cn></sup> Periods where we put on suits, get offices and follow the appropriate channels are when we make compromises and various letters to the acronym get left behind.
 When critics call us groomers for even existing, shriveling up and molding ourselves to be what they want isn't going to advance our causes.
 Just like Democrats cowering at Republicans threatening to stage a filibuster is-- just shows us that Democrats can be coerced.
 And it's hard to be taken seriously when history shows that you back down from a fight at the slightest sign of resistance.